itskalvik/sgp-tools/docs/index.md

 Note: The requirements.txt file contains packages and their latest versions that were last verified to be working without any issues.

 ## Quick Start
-Please refer to the [examples](https://github.com/itskalvik/sgp-tools/tree/main/examples) folder for Jupyter notebooks demonstrating all the methods included in the library 😄
+Please refer to [examples](examples/IPP.html) for Jupyter notebooks demonstrating the methods included in the library 😄

 ## Method Summary
 <p align="center"><div class="video-con"><iframe width="560" height="315" src="https://www.youtube.com/embed/G-RKFa1vNHM?si=PLmrmkCwXRj7mc4A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div></p>

+## Datasets
+* High-resolution topography data can be downloaded from [NOAA Digital Coast](https://coast.noaa.gov/dataviewer/#/lidar/search/where:ID=10046/details/10046)
+* High-resolution bathymetry data can be downloaded from [NOAA Digital Coast](https://coast.noaa.gov/dataviewer/#/lidar/search/where:id=2475/details/2475)

 ## About
 Please consider citing the following papers if you use SGP-Tools in your academic work 😄